 That’s how Jeremy thinks the kind of loyalty beyond reason that Saatchi’s Kevin Roberts talks about is achieved, and it’s this that can provide businesses with the foundations for ongoing success and longer term sustainability – not least because it is the antidote to consumer distrust in a world where 77% of people say they don’t want a relationship with a brand.

 He hopes that his highlighting of brands that are going beyond just being financially successful to inspiring their customers through their philanthropy and higher purpose will help inspire other businesses to follow suit.
 That’s not to say that significant brands always get it right ethically, or that their transgressions should be overlooked.
 However Jeremy thinks that inspirational examples shine a light on how the circle of customer distrust can be broken.
 This organisational equivalent of self-actualisation is something he believes is better for brands and everyone else, and necessary given the current societal and environmental challenges we all face.

-Jeremy will be talking about his new From Survival to Significance book in London this Thursday as part of a Like Minds Fireside Chat, you can find out more about the event here.
+Jeremy will be talking about his new From Survival to Significance book in London this Thursday as part of a Like Minds Fireside Chat.
 There’s also more on his book here, including diagrams of his ‘5 Levels of Brand Leadership’ along with the preface and introduction where he talks about his inspiration and outlines his framework.